huangsunan/MCB185-2021/syllabus.md

 some programs that you can check into your own repository.

 Copy `codons.py`, `gc.py`, and `sumfac.py` to your `learning python` repo and follow the directions in each file.
+You will find these in the `Programs` directory.

 ## Python Manifest ##